Control of dynamical phase transitions and non-ergodic relaxation via spinor phases

-In this Letter, we show that spinor phases are a vital tool for state preparation, and enable control and characterization of nonequilibrium dynamics, including diagnosing DPTs in static and driven lattices, and further demonstrate phase memory in the long-time relaxation of quantum many-body dynamics.
+Here, we show that spinor phases are a vital tool for state preparation, and enable control and characterization of nonequilibrium dynamics, including diagnosing DPTs in static and driven lattices, and further demonstrate phase-dependent non-thermal long-time behavior in the quantum many-body dynamics.
 We experimentally demonstrate that an order parameter $\beta(\theta)$, based on the relative phase $\theta$ among all spin components, is capable of sharply distinguishing a DPT between the interaction-dominated regime and the Zeeman-dominated regime.
 Observables directly based on spin population measurements, such as the period or center of spin oscillations, are not capable of identifying what regime of the phase diagram the system is in without comparing to the theoretical phase diagram and are therefore insufficient for diagnosing DPTs~\cite{Austin3,Yingmei2019,Qingze2025}, in particular in scenarios where there are no \textit{a priori} established theory results.
 Conversely, spinor-phase-based observables, as developed here, can provide a more rigorous method of directly obtaining the dynamical phase diagram and characterizing DPTs~\cite{Chang2005}.
 We also develop a method for determining spin-dependent interactions from a single time trace, in contrast to the standard method that requires deliberately mapping a cross section of the phase diagram, with immediate applications to systems experiencing complex time-dependent interactions~\cite{Black2007,Lichao2014,Lichao2015,Zach1,Austin3}.
 Finally, we show that control over spinor phases is critical for state preparation in $U(1)$ symmetry broken systems.
-In this system, we demonstrate that states in the (nominally) thermal region of the energy spectrum can display non-thermal values at late times, with memory of two relative spinor phases, $\theta$ and $\eta$, where $\eta$ is the relative phase among components of nonzero spin.
+In this system, we demonstrate that states of similar energy in the (nominally) thermal region of the energy spectrum can display non-thermal values at late times, retaining a dependence on two relative spinor phases, $\theta$ and $\eta$, where $\eta$ is the relative phase among components of nonzero spin.
 Together, this work establishes experimental control over spinor phases as a powerful tool for probing and controlling nonequilibrium dynamics.